Colleges by Location

 Student to Faculty Ratio

-In 2023, this ratio at Dodge City Community College was 18:1.
-That means that there were 18 times more students than teachers at this school.
-The faculty of this school consists of 120 members, according to the most recent data reported.
-This number included 58 men and 62 women.
+According to the most recent data, the student-faculty ratio at Dodge City Community College was 17:1: that means 17 students per one teacher.
+According to the most recent information, there are 87 teachers at this school.
+Out of that number, there were 43 men and 44 women.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Dodge City Community College.

 Student Population Diversity Graph